More than Physical Support: A Realistic Look at Aged Care Worker Duties and Skills

 It is crucial as well that aged care workers are passionate about what they do.
 It is very easy to burn out given the demands of the job.
 Aged care workers’ wages are below the national average, and they’re often on casual work contracts.
 These factors can also add to work stress.

-On top of that, the COVID-19 pandemic and recent Royal Commission findings into aged care has shown that Australia’s aged care industry is complex.
+On top of that, the COVID-19 pandemic and recent Royal Commission findings into aged care have shown that Australia’s aged care industry is complex.
 It currently faces serious issues, such as underfunding and substandard practices.
-Keeping elderly people safe and upholding their wellbeing at all times is an incredibly important job which requires dedicated and skilled carers.
+Keeping elderly people safe and upholding their wellbeing at all times is an incredibly important job that requires dedicated and skilled carers.

 Working in the aged care sector is challenging, but it’s a wonderful career opportunity to provide necessary care and support to a growing proportion of the population.
 Compassionate people may already have some of the necessary skills to excel, though further training will help you hone your natural abilities and have the education and confidence to best serve your clients.